DogIcing/HS_Bot/README.md

 3. Run on IIS Express and you're done!

-Lmk if this doesn't work on the [Hopscotch Forum](https://forum.gethopscotch.com/u/DogIcing).
+If this doesn't work, lmk on the [Hopscotch Forum](https://forum.gethopscotch.com/u/DogIcing).